yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

-# Building a resilient IaaS architecture before the hands-on lab setup guide
+# Continuous delivery in VSTS and Azure before the hands-on lab setup guide

 ## Requirements